NickKarpowicz/LightwaveExplorer/README.md

   - [NVIDIA CUDA](https://developer.nvidia.com/cuda-toolkit): This provides the basic CUDA runtime, compiler, and cuFFT, for running the simulations on NVIDIA GPUs, and is the basis of the fastest version of this code.
   - [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html), specifically the [Math Kernel Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.cw3ci4): This is used for performing fast fourier transforms when running in CPU mode.
 The DPC++ compiler allows the program to run on both CPUs and a wider range of GPUs, including the integrated ones on Intel chips.
 I found that on my rather old laptop, SYCL on the GPU is several times faster than running on CPU, so it's useful even for systems without dedicated GPUs.
   - [Dlib](http://dlib.net/): This library is the basis of the optimization routines.
 I make use of the global optimization functions for the fitting/optimization modes.
 The library is [available on Github](https://github.com/davisking/dlib), and their excellent documentation and further information is on the [main project website](http://dlib.net/).
-  - [FFTW](https://www.fftw.org/): This is used for Fast Fourier Transforms in the GPL 3.0 version (i.e. the CPU-only Linux and Mac versions).
-On a given CPU this is on average the fastest FFT you can find.
+  - [PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft/-/tree/cpp) - this is what is used for the CPU-based Fourier transforms.
+It's a nice, fast, header-only library, and I strongly recommend it for C++ programs!
   - [miniz](https://github.com/richgel999/miniz): Nice and easy to use C library for making/reading .zip archives.

   ---